-Row 1: Sc into 2nd ch from hook and into each ch across.
-Ch 1, turn.
+Row 1: 1 sc into the 2nd ch from hook, 1 sc into each remaining st across, turn.
 (5)

-Sc evenly around the entire beak, placing 2 scs in each corner.
+Ch 1, sc evenly around the entire beak, placing 2 sc sts in each corner.
 Fasten off, leave a long tail for sewing.

-Row 1: Sl st into 2nd ch from hook and in next st, 1 hdc into each of the next 3 sts, 1 dc into each of the next 2 sts.
+Row 1: Sl st into the 2nd ch from hook, sl st into the next st, 1 hdc into each of the next 3 sts, 1 dc into each of the next 2 sts.
 7 dc into the last st. (14)